-The School of Architecture, Design, and Planning offers two undergraduate degree programs in architecture: a BA in Architectural Studies and a Masters of Architecture.
+The School of Architecture & Design offers two undergraduate degree programs in architecture: a BA in Architectural Studies and a Masters of Architecture.
 The BA in Architectural Studies program is a four-year academic program that provides students with a combined educational background in the liberal arts and architectural studies; the BA is not a professionally credentialed degree, but is an excellent foundation for graduate studies.
 Undergraduate students interested in attaining a professional degree in architecture should pursue the M.Arch. program.
 The M.Arch. program is a five-year, NAAB accredited program that prepares students for professional practice in architecture.
 Masters of Arts and PhDs in Architecture are also offered.

 Undergraduate students with a combined interest in architecture and engineering might also consider exploring the Bachelor of Science in Architectural Engineering program, housed in the School of Engineering.